frangio/thyme/README.md

 By coherence, theorems about the denotation of metaprograms produced by `exp` transfer to their generated code.

-We can conveniently make use of coherence in a `@[csimp]` theorem to retain a compositional definition for proofs while directing the compiler to use an efficient generated implementation for compiled execution:
+We can conveniently make use of coherence in a `@[csimp]` theorem to retain a definition that is easy to reason about while directing the compiler to use an efficient generated implementation:

 ```lean
 def exp3 (x : Nat) : Nat :=